 This is another difficult question.
 Again, it varies tremendously from one individual to another.
-The moment your hormones first start to change (and you may not even be aware of this) until you have been 2 years without a period, could last anywhere from 3 to 7 years.
+The length of time between the moment your hormones first start to change (and you may not even be aware of this) until you have been two years without a period could last anywhere from 3 to 7 years.